richyyun/Plex/README.md

 There was definitely a steep learning curve.
 I still don't quite understand all the underlying mechanisms that are operating under the hood, but I'll try to lay out its implementation as simply as possible here.
 Assuming you know how to navigate Linux, read through the [Docker website](https://docs.docker.com/get-started/overview/) or watch this [youtube video](https://www.youtube.com/watch?v=aLipr7tTuA4) to get a better sense of what Docker is doing.

 To start, we need to install the docker engine, which can be done by following the instructions [here](https://docs.docker.com/engine/install/ubuntu/).
-I also installed Docker Desktop, mostly on accident, but have found it to be really handy for keeping containers organized and inspecting the container instances.
+I also installed Docker Desktop, and have found it to be really handy for keeping containers organized and inspecting the container instances.

 I used docker compose as it makes laying out the services incredibly easy.
-I also preferred it over CLI as it was cleaner / easier to read.
+I also preferred it over CLI as it was cleaner to read.
 There is a ton of documentation on [general usage](https://docs.docker.com/compose/compose-file/compose-file-v3/) as well as [specific examples](https://docs.linuxserver.io/general/docker-compose/) for setting up services.

 In short, all you need to do is create a yaml file in the directory you would like the Docker containers to live in.
 Defining a service looks like:
 ```